 Top Hat Melusine £395.00

-The modern day silk alternative.
-A stunning top hat is handmade from a long-haired melusine fur felt, which lends it the beautiful lustre and shine.
+The Top hat melusine is a modern day silk alternative.
+This stunning top hat is handmade from a long-haired melusine fur felt, which lends it the beautiful lustre and shine.
 Supplied with its own box.
+A worthy companion for any special occasion.

 Our standard Top Hat is a hard, black Silk finish Top Hat, or Luxury Wool Top Hat or FurFelt Top Hat.
 The acceptable colors of top hats haven’t changed much with the traditional white hats (which are grey) and black being the most popular.
 The grey top hats are a daytime racing color, to be worn at less formal occasions which demand a top hat, like Royal Ascot for the Royal Enclosure, with a Morning Suit.
 The Topper or Top Hat is also ideal as a Wedding Hat for the Groom, Best Man or as a special Occasion Hat.
 Top Hats were tradionally worn as a theatre hat, but as formal hats go the Homburg is a good, modern substitute for the Top Hat.